Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

 > NOTE: Be sure to check the "Include prerelease" checkbox when searching.
 If the above does not work for you, you can [follow the instructions on NuGet.org](http://www.nuget.org/packages?q=Microsoft.Azure.Management.DataLake) for each of the needed packages.

-Here's a base class that handles the initialization steps, including user authentication:
+3. Use this base class that handles some initialization steps, including user authentication:

     using System;
     using System.Security;